VDSL is very fast broadband.

-VDSL is faster than ADSL, but not as fast as Fibre.
+VDSL is faster than ADSL, but it is not as fast as Fibre.
 VDSL lets you enjoy better HD video streaming and sharper online video chats, when compared to ADSL.

 HFC is faster than both ADSL and VDSL.
-UltraFast HFC is a Vodafone's hybrid fibre coaxial network, that uses world-leading DOCSIS 3.1 technology for high speed data.
+HFC is a Vodafone's hybrid fibre coaxial network, that uses world-leading DOCSIS 3.1 technology to deliver high speed data.

-Wireless Broadband is super fast broadband, delivered over our 4G mobile network or our 5G mobile network.
-The modem comes with a SIM card pre installed, making it very easy to set up.
+Wireless Broadband is delivered over our 4G mobile network or our 5G mobile network.
+The modem comes with a SIM card pre-installed, making it very easy to set up.

 What is Naked Broadband?

 What's the process for getting Fibre installed?

 Once this is complete, our fibre broadband team will set up the fibre connection outside your house, development or apartment complex.

 How much data do I need?

-Even if you have fewer devices, but stream a lot of high definition video or music, it would be better to pick a broadband plan with higher data limits.
+Even if you have a small number of devices, but you stream a lot of high definition video or music, it would be better to pick a broadband plan with higher data limits, or an unlimited plan.